 A businessman suspected of fraud wins the right to privacy against news media

 The U.K. Supreme Court ruled that Bloomberg News didn’t respect a “reasonable expectation of privacy” by publicly revealing that an American businessman was under investigation for suspicions of fraud, bribery and corruption.
 Bloomberg considers the decision prevents journalists from fulfilling their core mission of informing the public.

 Hundreds of volunteers to test a prison in Switzerland

-Zurich West Prison in Switzerland will host volunteers during three days as part of a drill before it starts detaining inmates for real.
+Zurich West Prison in Switzerland will host volunteers for three days as part of a drill before it starts detaining inmates for real.

 Foreign barbers prohibited from working in Thailand

 Thailand government recalled on February 17 that foreign barbers and hairdressers are strictly prohibited to work in the country.
 Another 26 jobs are strictly restricted to Thai workers, including wood carving, being a broker, working as a secretary or in legal services.
 Another 13 jobs are conditioned to international laws or an agreement made between Thailand and a third country.

 Indonesia regulates the use of loudspeakers in mosques